grossartig/vanmoof-encryption-key-exporter/README.md

 The server should now be listening on http://localhost:3000

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Optional: Use reverse proxy to show this on the default http(s) port, 80/443.

 ## Legal bits
 This project is licensed under GNU GPLv3.